President’s Leadership Team Report February 3 and 10, 2021

 • Lost revenue/expenses in both Food Services and Child Development Center.

-• Additional options including technology needs are being considered that support our students,
+• Additional options including technology needs are being considered that support

 faculty, classified, and management teams.